Women Who Care celebrate second anniversary

-“Women Who Care Charlotte County” celebrated its second anniversary with a meeting held at a space provided by The Visual Arts Center, in Punta Gorda, on Monday, April 29.
-WWC is self-described as “An Alliance of busy women making a difference by committing a small amount of time and resources four times a year to streamline fundraising for local non-profits.”
+“Women Who Care Charlotte County” Celebrated its second anniversary with a meeting held at a space provided by The Visual Arts Center, in Punta Gorda, on Monday, April 29.
+WWC is self-described as “An Alliance of busy women making a difference by committing a small amount of time and resources four times a year to streamline fundraising for local nonprofits.”
 Every member brings a $100 check to each quarterly meeting, during which three local non-profit organizations are chosen by drawing, to present their case for donations.
-A short voting process then results in all checks being written out to one local non-profit.
+A short voting process then results in all checks being written out to one local nonprofit.
 The three organizations giving presentation were: Boys and Girls Club of Charlotte County, Leadership Charlotte Class of 2019, and the Homeless Coalition of Charlotte County.
-At this meeting, 106 (including 13 new members), donated $10,600 to the Homeless Coalition of Charlotte County.
+At this meeting, 160 (including 13 new members), donated $10,600 to the Homeless Coalition of Charlotte County.
 Members also provided a Brazilian styled appetizer table, and Brazilian cocktails.
-For more information on “Woman Who Care Charlotte County” visit www.facebook.com/Women-Who-Care-Charlotte-County-1971306526434079/
+For more information on “Woman Who Care Charlotte County” visit www.facebook.com/Women-Who-Care-Charlotte-County-1971306526434079/.

 Post a comment as